 Our animate facility is used to teach and practice open and laparoscopic skills using live, intubated pigs.
 This is comprised of five surgery rooms with video-teleconferencing capability.
 The surgery rooms are used primarily for animal labs and the conference room is used extensively for videoconferencing and educational purposes.

-The gem of the program is the Fresh Tissue Dissection Lab which is located in the morgue of the old LA County Hospital.
+The gem of the program is the Fresh Tissue Dissection Lab which is in the morgue of the old Los Angeles General Medical Center.
 It has three dissection rooms and 10 crypts to hold 30 cadavers.
 Residents have daily access to cadavers and can practice common bedside procedures and operations on human tissue.
 This is made even more realistic with the use of our unique perfusion system which simulates active venous or arterial bleeding.
 See the Surgical Skills Simulation and Education Center link for more information.

 We are accredited by the ACS Committee on Trauma (COT) to teach Advanced Surgical Skills Exposure in Trauma (ASSET), Basic Endovascular Skills for Trauma (BEST), ATLS, and Advanced Burn Life Support (ABLS).
 In addition, we offer the opportunity to participate in the ATLS Instructor course and become certified as ATLS Instructors.
-Lastly, residents participate in the Fundamentals of Critical Care Medicine (FCCM) course offered by the Society of Critical Care Medicine as well as a comprehensive yearly Robotics Curriculum.
+Lastly, residents participate in the Fundamentals of Critical Care Medicine (FCCM) course offered by the Society of Critical Care Medicine as well as a comprehensive yearly robotics curriculum.
+As a result of completing the robotics curriculum, residents of our program graduate with their robotics certification.